rlcosta177/personal-projects/ubuntu-router_aws.md

-    no servidor, usar sysctl -p depois de alterar /etc/sysctl.conf no servidor iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE <- necessary if u want a client attached to an interface of the server to access the internet netfilter-persistent save OR reload <- dps de fazer alguma alteracao de iptables route -n to see the routing table, useful if having problems accessing the internet with the client
+    no servidor, usar sysctl -p depois de alterar /etc/sysctl.conf no servidor iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE <- necessary if u want a client attached to an interface of the server to access the internet netfilter-persistent save OR reload <- dps de fazer alguma alteracao de iptables route -n OR ip route to see the routing table, useful if having problems accessing the internet with the client

 no cliente(aws amazon linux)
 https://gist.github.com/jdmedeiros/0b6208d6e0a7cf35d31f5749be47d8a2